 Highlights of George's experience include:

-- Acting for the Director of the Serious Fraud Office in an 11-week Commercial Court trial of a claim for $93m+, brought by the subject of an ongoing criminal investigation (ENRC v Director of the Serious Fraud Office [2022] EWHC 1138 (Comm), one of The Lawyer's Top 20 Cases for 2021).
+- Acting for the Director of the Serious Fraud Office in an 11-week Commercial Court trial of a claim for $93m+, brought by the subject of a criminal investigation (ENRC v Director of the Serious Fraud Office [2022] EWHC 1138 (Comm), [2023] EWHC 3280 (Comm), one of The Lawyer's Top 20 Cases for 2021).

 - Acting for the Government of Ukraine against Russia in an inter-state case before the European Court of Human Rights, involving allegations of mass and gross violations of multiple Convention Rights (Ukraine v Russian Federation (pending)).